Food & Drink in Valletta

 ION Harbour Restaurant Guide

-A practical guide to ION Harbour by Simon Rogan: the view-first setting, tasting-menu style, official reservation notes, and how to time it with a Valletta sunset sequence.
+A practical guide to ION Harbour by Simon Rogan: the view-first setting, tasting-menu style, reservation notes, and how to time it with a Valletta sunset.

 LOT61 Valletta Guide